 - c.
-From April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the facility site, unless otherwise agreed by the Office: (NOT APPLICABLE) - 1.
+From April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the facility site, unless otherwise agreed by the Office: - 1.
 The Permittee shall leave uncut all snag and cavity trees, as defined under the NYSDEC Program Policy ONRDLF-2 Retention on State Forests, unless their removal is necessary for protection of human life and property.
 This restriction pertains to trees that are greater than or equal to four (4) inches DBH.
 When necessary, snag or cavity trees may be removed after being cleared by an environmental monitor who shall conduct a survey for bats exiting the tree.
 This survey shall begin thirty (30) minutes before sunset and continue until at least one (1) hour after sunset or until it is otherwise too dark to see emerging bats.
-Unoccupied snag and cavity trees in the approved clearing area shall be removed within forty-eight (48) hours of observation.
+Unoccupied snag and cavity trees in the approved clearing area shall be removed within forty-eight (48) hours of observation. - 2.
+If any bats are observed flying from a tree, or from a tree that has been cut, tree clearing activities within distances required in clause (a) of this subparagraph, depending on the potential species present, shall be suspended and the NYSDPS and the Office shall be notified as soon as possible.
+The Permittee shall have an environmental monitor present on site during all tree clearing activities.
+If any bat activity is noted, a stop work order will immediately be issued and shall remain in place until such time as the NYSDPS and the Office have been consulted and authorize resumption of work.